 The World Kindness Movement (WKM)

 WKM is an international movement with no political or religious affiliations.
 The formation of the organisation crystallised at a conference in Tokyo on 13th November 1997 when Japan brought together like-minded kindness organisations from around the world for the first time.
 WKM is now recognised as the peak global body for Kindness and whilst not a governing body it is a platform for collaboration and sharing.
 The mission of the WKM is to inspire individuals towards greater kindness by connecting nations to create a kinder world.
 Members of the movement include over 28 nations with representatives from Australia, Brazil, Canada, China, France, India, Italy, Japan, Liberia, Malaysia, Mexico, Nepal, Netherlands, New Zealand, Nigeria, Oman, Pakistan, Romania, Scotland, South Africa, South Korea,Switzerland,Thailand, United Arab Emerites, Ukraine, United Kingdom and with six member organisations in the USA.

 The International Council

-The International Council is elected every two years at the General Assembly to act as the board of The World Kindness Movement.
+The International Council is elected every two years at the General Assembly to act as the Executive of The World Kindness Movement.
 Click to view 2014 – 2016 Elected Executive

 Executive Officers September 2017 – 2019